-Before Control Control Note that to latest to shall devise, whether the latest to shall devise, whether the latest to shall devise.
-1 After (Control Hazard Meas sures Action to Control Risk mea sures L S Risk L S Risk Noise Emitted from Generator 3 4 12 MED All noise above the recommended guidelines will be subject to a detailed noise risk assessment Instruction, information and training will be given on noise exposure for any VIS Security Solutions locations where there is a significant exposure.
+Next Review Date: Jan 2022 Reference to latest version advised, uncontrolled if in hard copy Hazard Control sures Action to Control Risk - fter C Control L S Risk L S Risk Noise Emitted from Generator 3 4 12 MED All noise above the recommended guidelines will be subject to a detailed noise risk assessment Instruction, information and training will be given on noise exposure for any VIS Security Solutions locations where there is a significant exposure.
 Always inspect your ear protection before use and store it safely.
 Obtain a replacement if it becomes damaged or lost.
 Generator must be placed as far away as possible from the work area to ensure minimum noise for the engineers.
 If you can't comfortably hold a normal conversation at a distance of 2 meters, then it is recommended that ear protection is worn.
 Report any noise emissions that you regard to be excessive, where there are no controlled measures in place.
 Noise surveys will be carried out at periodical intervals where required on VIS Security Solutions premises where EHS Department has identified a risk.
 Generator to be regularly serviced to ensure any unwanted noise is kept to a minimum.
 1 4 4 LOW Carbon Monoxide 4 5 20 HIGH Generator to be used outside at all times where possible.
 If not possible to use the generator outside an exhaust hose must be fitted to emit the fumes out to the environment.
 All engineers using the generator must have the relevant information, instruction, training & supervision.
 Generator must be subject to regular inspection.
 Engineer to ensure pre start and running checks are carried out whilst generator is being used.
 1 5 5 LOW Fire 3 5 15 HIGH All engineers using the generator must have the relevant information, instruction, training & supervision.
 Generator must be subject to regular inspection.
 Engineer must insure a visual inspection is carried out before using any generator.
 Generator must never be refuelled whilst in operation.
 (Must be given time to cool down if generator warm before refuelling) Any faults must be reported to line management straight away a works stopped immediately.
 Generator must be placed in a suitable safe location.
 1 5 5 LOW Vibration 3 4 12 MED All engineers using the generator must have the relevant information, instruction, training & supervision.
 Generator must be subject to regular inspection.
 All vibration mounts should be in place without damage.
 Generator must be placed on firm level ground as far away from the work place as possible.
 All engineers using the generator must have the relevant information, instruction, training & supervision.
 Generator must be subject to regular inspection.
 1 4 4 LOW Refuelling 4 5 20 HIGH All engineers using the generator must have the relevant information, instruction, training & supervision.
 Generator must be placed on firm level ground, must be fuel in a designated area & free from any fire hazards.
 Generator must never be refuelled whilst in operation.
 Generator must be refuelled in a well ventilated area.
 Measure must be in place in the event of a spillage.
 PPE must be worn by all engineers refuelling as stated by risk assessment.
 No smoking in and around the area of the generator.
 Minimum distance 20m.
 Smoking must only be conducted in designated smoking areas.
 1 5 5 LOW Manual Handling 3 4 12 MED Must Follow VIS Security Solutions set manual handling procedures.
 Refer to Risk Assessment 106.
 1 4 4 LOW